Ludoric/a_relativistic_jet-pack/README.md

 ## A Relativistic Jet-Pack
 You have strapped yourself into a super-flux-quantum-thingummy™ jet-pack, capable of accelerations of a ludicrous 4 million g without pulverising it's occupant.
-As you hurtle through space, you are grateful that your super-flux-quantum-thingummy™ jet-pack also places you in ultra-electro-magnetic-phase-space™, and thus incapable of colliding with the rather lackluster polygons occupying this corner of the universe, otherwise polygons would quickly gain the appearance of Swiss Cheese, with super-flux-quantum-thingummy™ jet-pack shaped holes.
+As you hurtle through space, you are grateful that your super-flux-quantum-thingummy™ jet-pack also places you in ultra-electro-magnetic-phase-space™, and thus incapable of colliding with the rather lackluster polygons occupying this corner of the universe, otherwise polygons would quickly gain the appearance of Swiss cheese with super-flux-quantum-thingummy™ jet-pack shaped holes.
-To reduce motion sickness the super-flux-quantum-thingummy™ jet-pack is equipped with a inertial damping, and will start to reduce your velocity as soon as you stop accelerating.
+To reduce motion sickness the super-flux-quantum-thingummy™ jet-pack is equipped with inertial damping, and will start to reduce your velocity as soon as you stop accelerating.

-Alternatively, you float serenely though a rather curious universe where the speed of light has been lowered to 32ms-1, with an instantaneous rest frame acceleration of 4ms-2.
+Alternatively, you float serenely though a rather curious universe where the speed of light has been lowered to 20ms-1, with an instantaneous rest frame acceleration of 4ms-2.
 When not pressing a direction key, you decelerate at -1ms-2.